The Art of Creating a Perfect PR Pitch

 Value Proposition

 Some journalists have specific working methods or boxes to tick while creating their features, from nuances in the tone of voice to only using specific image styles.
-Perhaps we’re working with a brand that wants us to target a media title known for slightly satirical features on new launches or openings, or we’re approaching a journalist who always includes stats and multiple examples to add depth, or maybe we want to target a publication who has to test any item before featuring - this is all intel an agency would have.
+Perhaps we’re working with a brand that wants us to target a media title known for slightly satirical features on new product launches or openings.
+Or we’re approaching a journalist who always includes stats and multiple examples to add depth.
+Maybe we want to target a publication who has to test any item before featuring - this is all intel an agency would have.
 We’ve done the hard work, keeping our fingers on the pulse to ensure we know how to position your product or services, and tailoring emails and media lists to ensure success.

 two women sitting in front of a computer smiling and chatting

 This is another instance where an agency can provide honest feedback.
-Some brands really want to see their product included in specific high-end media, but we know from years of working with the editorial teams at each publication what gets cut through, what their criteria include, and when to reconsider the target media.
+Some brands really want to see their product included in specific high-end media, but we know from years of working with the editorial teams at each publication what gets cut through.
+What their criteria includes, and when to reconsider the target media.
 Not everything is destined for the news pages of The World of Interiors or The AJ.

 Brand Assets